 Extensive research in Tasmania has documented how much particulate farm waste affects invertebrate communities and sediment chemistry.

-As the industry continues to grow and evolve through new production approaches and expansion into new areas, maintaining high environmental performance requires understanding how farming in new areas/environments and changes in farming practices might change environmental interactions.
+As the industry continues to grow and evolve through new production approaches and expansion into new areas, maintaining high environmental performance requires an understanding of how farming in new areas/environments and changes in farming practices might change environmental interactions.

-A major focus of our research at IMAS in recent years has been to ensure that monitoring and the indicators of impact remain fit for purpose.
+A major focus of our research at IMAS in recent years has been to ensure that environmental monitoring and the indicators of impact remain fit for purpose.
 Our findings are available here.

 Watch the video (above): In the time lapse sequence shown here, images were captured every 30 minutes over 3 weeks.
 First, you’ll see some salmon pellets (light brown blobs) that we released for the purpose of this study, which are consumed by invertebrates like seastars and sea slugs, and fish like Jack mackerel and Rock cod.
 You’ll also see salmon faeces (darker brown/orange blobs) which are quickly consumed by organisms like polychaete worms and burrowing amphipods.
 The dark grey-black mounds and burrows are likely to be created by burrowing Ghost shrimp, while the white/grey crusting is a mat-forming bacteria associated with enriched sediments.